 The need for interim leadership typically arises from a special situation that colors the immediate context in which he or she will operate.
 An important transformation might have gone off course; a business unit may be preparing to spin off from the parent company.
 Often, these moments call for extraordinary actions or a significant re-prioritization of more “regular” business responsibilities.

-That’s why BTG’s approach focuses intensely on the situation at hand, and—most importantly—on the work that must be done by the interim exec and the team in the next three to five months.
+That’s why BTG’s approach focuses intensely on the situation at hand, and—most importantly—on the work that must be done by the interim executive and the team in the next three to five months.
 This work might involve overseeing the normal course of business, but it typically requires something different or additional.

 In fact, many clients come to see the interim period as much as an opportunity as a challenge.
 There is the chance to reset, or to unite around a simplified focus point, or to get an important atypical piece of work done to prepare for the arrival of a new permanent exec.
 BTG helps clients prioritize and streamline the must-have attributes of an interim.
 And we do a careful reality check on the culture and style requirements that the immediate moment requires rather than those desired for the long term.